gbif/hp-gb32/financial-support.md

 ## How to apply

-Fill in the financial application form ADD LINK and submit no later than **XX XXXX 2023**.
+Fill in the financial application form ADD LINK and submit no later than **30 May 2023**.
 Applications received after the deadline will not be considered.

 The application form must include the following information:
 - A confirmation that the attendees will 1) be able to cover the costs of the flight ticket up front and then be reimbursed after the meeting, or 2) a request for GBIF to directly book and pay the flight ticket.